 Whitehouse Station in Hunterdon County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-40° 36.921′ N, 74° 46.228′ W. Marker is in Whitehouse Station, New Jersey, in Hunterdon County.
-Marker can be reached from Main Street, on the right when traveling south.
+40° 36.397′ N, 74° 46.613′ W. Marker is in Whitehouse Station, New Jersey, in Hunterdon County.
+Marker is on Main Street, on the right when traveling south.
 Touch for map.
-Marker is on the north side of the station building.
 Marker is in this post office area: Whitehouse Station NJ 08889, United States of America.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Rockaway Valley Railroad 1888 (within shouting distance of this marker); "From Here They Served" (approx. half a mile away); Readington Township Veterans Monument (approx. 0.7 miles away); Leake - Stillwell Mills (approx. one mile away); Blue Star Highway (approx. 1.6 miles away); Site of Colonel John Mehelm House (approx. 1.7 miles away); Whitehouse Veterans Monument (approx. 2.2 miles away); Potterstown (approx. 2.3 miles away).
+White House Station (approx. 0.7 miles away); Rockaway Valley Railroad 1888 (approx. 0.7 miles away); "From Here They Served" (approx. 1.2 miles away); Leake - Stillwell Mills (approx. 1.7 miles away); Blue Star Highway (approx. 2 miles away); Site of Colonel John Mehelm House (approx. 2.4 miles away); Whitehouse Veterans Monument (approx. 2.6 miles away); Potterstown (approx. 2.6 miles away).
 Touch for a list and map of all markers in Whitehouse Station.